Thinking about starting an online business? You’re not alone.

 Make money blogging

-This is one of the oldest ways to start earning an income online, and you can snowball your blog into a solid online business if you are able to consistently deliver good value and keep growing your reach.
-Get started by reading this guide to blogs that make the most money.
+This is one of the oldest ways to start making money online, and you can snowball your blog into a solid online business if you are able to consistently deliver good value and keep growing your reach.

 What you need: Blogging platform (WordPress), domain, hosting, writing skills